 Brothers turns 10

-18 May 2020 — Released on 18 May 2010, this album became a commercial and critical breakthrough for the rock duo from Akron, Ohio.
+- Released on this day 10 years ago, this album became a commercial and critical breakthrough for the rock duo from Akron, Ohio.

 I still think Rubber Factory is slightly better, but this album is definitely their most successful.
 I had liked their song “Girl is on My Mind” after first hearing it two years prior in the movie Cashback, but I don’t remember listening to any of their other music until 2010.
 I watched the movie and wanted to listen to the song again; I learned about the upcoming Brothers by chance from a YouTube comment.

 I remember checking iTunes, finding Brothers, and listening to previews of each song.
 I was so hooked by “Everlasting Light,” the opening track, that I got the album because of it.
 I bought the Deluxe Version on 1 June 2010, a few days after its release, according to my iTunes purchase history.
 I developed a liking for other songs on the album.
 A lot of other people apparently felt the same way, because it was the band’s commercial breakthrough.